 Mock Code team prepares for Scenario 2 CHARLTON - The Practical Nursing Class of 2025 Mock Code Team (MCT) under the guidance and leadership of Professors Cheryl Cahill, Jennifer DeFilippo, and Angela McGrath, are set to prepare and execute the Term 2 Mock Code Scenario.
 Bay Path Practical Nursing Academy's MCT and Simulation Training improves response to code events.
 During cardiac arrests, the quick response of a code team requires cohesiveness, timely defibrillation, and clearly defined roles.
 It is important for members of the healthcare team to intuitively know their role as part of the response team especially during code situations when seconds count.
 "We continue to believe in using simulation training to improve performance," said Gretheline Bolandrina, DHA, MSN Ed, RN, CRRN Academy Director.
 "We are blessed to have the continued guidance, experience, and expertise of our PN faculty!"
 Courtesv Members of the 2025 MCT, from left: Delene Sarsfield of Charlton, Loise Ngigi of South Grafton, Jason Houatchanthara of Fiskdale, Grant Peterson of Millbury, Maria De Amorim Hentschke of Worcester, Chalinant Desrosiers of Oxford, Emily Bamberger of Wales, and Gorret Rusoke of Springfield.
 Bolandrina added. defibrillation empowered, confident The timely use of nurses result in a posiand tive response to code events.
-According to the American Heart Association's Get With Amanda Misilo joins Savers Bank as Vice President, Head of Retail
+According to the American Heart Association's Get With Amanda Misilo joins Savers Bank as Vice President, Head of Retail Banking & Sales

-Amanda Misilo SOUTHBRIDGE Savers Bank is pleased to announce Amanda Misilo as their new Vice of Retail Banking before relocating in August 2024.
+Amanda Misilo SOUTHBRIDGE Savers Bank is pleased to announce Amanda Misilo as their new Vice Banking & Sales.
+Misilo began her role on Jan.
+6, bringing more than 20 years of experience and a proven track record in Retail Banking leadership. of Retail Banking before relocating in August 2024.

-Banking & Sales

 Misilo's career includes time at Commerce Bank & Trust (later Berkshire Bank), where she held various roles in Retail Banking, including Branch Manager, and AVP, Customer Care Manager.
 Most recently, she served as First Vice President, Director of Contact Center President, Head of Retail Operations at Berkshire guide our Retail Banking Bank.
 She is recognized for her focus on simplifying banking processes, fostering strong teams, and creating a culture of clear, honest communication.
 She has a talent for delivering solutions that make banking eas-

 FIND YOUR

 S

 241 Providence Rd.